visit-dav/visit/src/doc/cli_manual/functions.rst

 **Description:**

     The DefineScalarExpression function creates a new scalar variable based on other variables from the open database.
-Likewise, the DefineMaterialExpression function creates new material variables,
-    DefineMeshExpression creates new mesh variables, DefineSpeciesExpression
-    creates new species variables, DefineVectorExpression creates new vector variables, DefineTensorExpression creates new tensor variables, and DefineArrayExpression creates new array variables.
     Expression variables can be plotted like any other variable.
     The variableName argument is a string that contains the name of the new variable.
 You can pass the name of an existing expression if you want